Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 What about health insurance in Bali?

-Budget IDR 900,000 to 1.8 million a month, and please don’t skip this line.
+Budget IDR 900,000 to 1.8 million a month, and please don’t skip this one.
 Nomad-focused insurers like SafetyWing and Genki are the usual picks, since they’re built for people who move around and they’re easy to sign up for from anywhere.
 Expect roughly USD 50 to 100 a month depending on your age and what’s covered.

-- Gym membership: IDR 500,000 to 1.5 million a month, depending on how fancy
+- Gym membership: IDR 500,000 to 2 million a month, depending on how fancy you go

-- Yoga class: IDR 100,000 to 180,000 a drop-in, with monthly passes working out cheaper
+- Yoga class: IDR 100,000 to 180,000 for a drop-in, with monthly passes working out cheaper

 - Massage: IDR 100,000 to 200,000 for an hour at a local spa, and considerably more at a hotel one